MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/Supported-Windows-guest-operating-systems-for-Hyper-V-on-Windows.md

 |Windows Vista with Service Pack 2 (SP2)|2|Install the integration services after you set up the guest operating system.|Business, Enterprise, and Ultimate, including N and KN editions.|

 ## Guest operating system support on other versions of Windows

-Use the topics in the following table for information about guest operating systems supported for Hyper-V on other versions of Windows.
+The following table gives links to information about guest operating systems supported for Hyper-V on other versions of Windows.

 |Host operating system|Topic|
 |-------------------------|---------|